duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - From and to addresses
 - Amount transferred

-This table is used for tracking ERC20 token movements on the arbitrum network.
+This table is used for tracking ERC20 token movements on the Blast network.

 Please be aware that this table is the raw ERC20 event data, and does not include any additional metadata, context or is in any way filtered or curated.
 Use `tokens.transfers` for a more complete and curated view of token transfers.